freeradical13/freeradical13.github.io/index.md

 attracted) and thus the electrons are easier to peel off; however, ionization energy increases from left to right because elements want to fill their valence orbitals.

+[Electronegativity][] is the tendency of an atom to attract electrons to itself in its valence orbital.
+It follows from the octet rule that atoms increase in electronegativity from left to right.
+Electronegativity decreases from top to bottom because the valence orbital is farther away from the positively charged nucleus.

 The diameter of an atom increases from top to bottom as electron orbitals are added; however, within a period, moving left to right, the diameter of an atom decreases as the additional protons draw in the electrons.

 Electron orbitals are broken down into accumulating subshells.
 These subshells are represented by the orbital number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
 For example, neutral Hydrogen is 1s<sup>1</sup>.
-The names of the subshells in order are:
+The subshells are:

-* s: At most 2 electrons.
+* s: At most 2 electrons from groups 1 and 2 (or group 18 for Helium).
-* p: At most 6 electrons.
+* p: At most 6 electrons from groups 13-18.
-* d: At most 6 electrons.
+* d: Starting at period 4, at most 10 electrons from groups 3-12.
-* f
+* f: Starting at period 6, at most 14 electrons from between groups 3 and 4.

 Examples: